flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

-# Azure Instances Utilization from Log Analytics
+# Azure Inefficient Instance Utilization using Log Analytics

 ## What it does